 If they fail to complete this program, or if they accumulate additional points, it will result in suspension and postponement of their eligibility to obtain a provisional (if in the permit phase) or basic license (if in the probationary phase).

 The best strategy here is to avoid getting a ticket in the first place.
 This means knowing the rules of the road.If you want more information on this, feel free to then download my free book, A Guide to Driving Legally in NJ, and Surviving Traffic Court If You Don't.

-But if it is too late, and you (or your child) has received a ticket on a GDL here in southern New Jersey, please feel free to call me at 856-432-4113 or contact me through this site to schedule an appointment for a free consultation in my Woodbury office.
-If you are out of state or out of the area, this can be done by phone
+But if it is too late, and you (or your child) has received a ticket on a GDL here in Burlington, Camden, Gloucester, Salem or Cumberland County, New Jersey, please call me at 856-432-4113 or contact me through this site to schedule an appointment for a free consultation in my Woodbury office.
+If you are out of state or out of the area, this can be done by phone.

 If you liked this information and found it useful, then you might like or need these others: